sfigg/commercialization-public/test/assessments/results-for-the-onoff-assessments.md

 -   [Post On/Off Duration](#oo-post-on-off-duration)

-**Note**
+> [!NOTE]
-If you enabled the Enable Minifilter Diagnostic Mode setting, the assessment results will include minifilter metrics.
+> If you enabled the Enable Minifilter Diagnostic Mode setting, the assessment results will include minifilter metrics.
 For more information about minifilter metrics and results, see [Minifilter Diagnostics](minifilter-diagnostics.md).

 ### <a href="" id="oo-shutdown-duration"></a>Shutdown Duration & Suspend Duration